kevin-crook-ucb/ucb_mids_w205_repo/README.md

   * Due: week 1 asynch assessment before synch class starts
   * Due: week 2 asynch assessment before synch class starts
   * Reminder: project 1 is due in 3 weeks
-* Last Day to Add or Drop
+* Last Day to Add
   * Saturday, 1/15/20212
 * Week 3 - Linux CLI Refresher and GitHub gi CLI Refresher
   * Monday 1/17/2022 is a national holiday for Dr. Martin Luther King, Jr.'s birthday.
 You do not have to makeup this class, however, your instructor may schedule a makeup class that you may want to attend or watch the video.